 I'm a sociologist by background and have always been interested in how groups behave and how we as individuals are shaped by the groups we belong to (within families, at work or socially).
-I completed my doctorate at University of York, with a focus on workplace conflict resolution (between unions/management).

 I've twenty years experience working as a consultant helping organisations improve the quality of work relationships and communication.
 I've particular experience and understanding of health and social care environments (residential, hospital and community), supporting service improvement, involvement and participation (multi-professionals, individuals and families).